2021-2022 Undergraduate & Graduate Catalog

 Reading Diagnostics Requirement

-Effective July 1, 2009, candidates for the Michigan Professional Certificate to are required to complete a course in the diagnosis and remediation of reading disabilities and differentiated instruction.
+Effective July 1, 2009, candidates for the Michigan Professional Certificate are required to complete a course in the diagnosis and remediation of reading disabilities and differentiated instruction.
 At Grand Valley State University, this requirement can be met with the following courses (choose one):

 - EDR 612 - Reading Assessment: Elementary Teacher (3 credits)